RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 - RMSD vs. time
 - other things vs. time

-Note that while in principle NPT simulations are more realistic conditions than NVT , the NVT simulations have the benefit that the periodic box vectors are constant and will not change from snapshot to snapshot, a convenient property when grabbing arbitrary snapshots from the trajectory for other calculations.
+Note that while in principle NPT simulations are more realistic conditions than NVT, the NVT simulations have the benefit that the periodic box vectors are constant and will not change from snapshot to snapshot, a convenient property when grabbing arbitrary snapshots from the trajectory for other calculations.